timescale/docs/self-hosted/install/installation-docker.md

 ## More Docker options

-The TimescaleDB HA Docker image includes [Ubuntu][ubuntu] as its operating system.
-The lighter-weight TimescaleDB (non-HA) image uses [Alpine][alpine].
-The commands in this section use the TimescaleDB HA image, but the steps are the same for both.
+The Timescale HA Docker image includes [Ubuntu][ubuntu] as its operating system.
+The lighter-weight Timescale (non-HA) image uses [Alpine][alpine].
+The commands in this section use the Timescale HA image, but the steps are the same for both.

 You can use the Docker image in different ways, depending on your use case.